 On the seaward side of the fields is a discreet area of fish- and shrimp ponds and a small saltworks.
 Needless to say, this is a great area to look for shorebirds.
 Red-capped Plover, Far Eastern Curlew and Marsh Sandpiper are regular and we will be in with a chance of Sharp-tailed Sandpiper and Long-toed Stint.
 Striated (or Little) Heron and Whiskered Tern often occur.
 A small rushy marsh holds White-browed Crake, and often a few Pale-headed Munias which tend to shun the open fields.
 At dusk, the characteristic song of the endemic Streaked Boobook is frequently heard, and we should hopefully be able to lure it into view.

-Indonesia’s Lesser Sundas: Day 11 This morning we will take a flight to Ruteng, in the highlands of Flores, our fourth island among the Lesser Sundas of Indonesia.
+Indonesia’s Lesser Sundas: Day 12 This morning we will take a flight to Labuan Bajo on the island of Flores, our fourth island among the Lesser Sundas of Indonesia.
 Upon arrival, we will travel eastwards to the village of Kisol, where we will stay for two nights.

 Positioning ourselves at the forest edge, we will scan Gunung Pacandeki in search of Kisol’s most impressive resident, the huge Flores Hawk-Eagle, which regularly patrols the thickly forested slopes.
 Other forest birds that we will be on the lookout for are Variable Goshawk, Green Junglefowl (more often heard than seen here), Black-naped Fruit Dove, Little Minivet, and Spectacled and Black-naped Monarchs.
 If we are very fortunate, we will find the scarce Flores Green Pigeon, which visits the area in search of fruit.
 The forest edge is a good place to see hawking flocks of Edible-nest Swiftlets, as well as Black-fronted Flowerpecker, and the local race of Olive-backed Sunbird.